jloOop/Boundary-Spin-Momentum-Filtering-Data/README.md

 **Spin–Momentum Filtering by an Absorbing Boundary Delays Quantum Detection in a Harmonic Waveguide**
 Alireza Jozani

-This repository contains selected scripts, reduced data, figures, and animations for the detector-present spinor absorbing-boundary simulations used in the PRL-format manuscript and Supplemental Material.
+This repository contains selected scripts, reduced data, figures, and animations for the detector-present spinor absorbing-boundary simulations used in for a manuscript and Supplemental Material.
 It is a focused follow-up to the broader Schrödinger/Pauli detection-time simulations in the first repository.

 The repository is intended to show the full scientific chain: